ahmedosamaelshimy/FirstLab/Attackers Steps.md

 #### 2. Web Shell Deployment:
 - The Malicous msiexec.exe contains encoded web shell once `msiexec.exe /i Site24x7WindowsAgent.msi EDITA1=asdasd /qn` there is a webshell file `jm2.jsp` written to `C:\Program Files\ManageEngine\SupportCenterPlus\custom\login\fm2.jsp`, this way will allow the threat actor to maintain the access with no need to execute the exploit once again.
-- Now you have an access to the system through `http://<victim_ip:8080/custom/login/jm2.jsp`
+- Now you have an access to the system through `http://<victim_ip:8080/custom/login/jm2.jsp` then you can `Execute Commands` and `View and Download files`

   ![image](https://github.com/user-attachments/assets/65b4b314-1bf1-44cb-b281-8c5fa18156ac)